Arid Environments and Drought

 Droughts can occur anywhere.
-The length of a drought varies from place to place.
+The length of drought varies from place to place.
 Droughts in East African countries have lasted decades, whereas the worst drought in Britain lasted 16 months.

 Agriculture can be affected by drought as a lack of water can damage crops and harm livestock.
 This can cause food shortages and increase malnutrition.
 Farmers are also at risk of losing their livelihoods.

 During periods of drought, vegetation can become very dry, making wildfires more likely.
 Wildfires can destroy property, crops, forests and wildlife.
-California has experienced wildfires as the result of drought in 2018 and 2019.
+California has experienced wildfires as a result of drought in 2018 and 2019.

 Use the images below to explore related GeoTopics.